Call for abstracts

 +33 (0)4 72 43 70 56

 * Declarations of intent give the I.S.Rivers organisers an idea of the number of extended abstracts likely to be submitted, and thus help to anticipate the likely workload.
-The declaration is neither compulsory nor essential, but is greatly appreciated by the conference organisers.
-You can still submit an extended abstract by 20th November, even if you did not submit a declaration of intent.
+The declaration is not compulsory nor essential, you can still submit an extended abstract by 20th November, even if you did not submit a declaration of intent.